Bakewell Country Festival - FAQs

 WHERE CAN I PARK?

-Parking is available at various locations on Bakewell Showground and can be accessed from Coombs Road (A619) or Haddon Road (A6).
+Parking is available on different parts of Bakewell Showground and can be accessed from Coombs Road (A619) or Haddon Road (A6).
 As you drive closer to the event the Showground entry points will be clearly signed from the road.
 Parking will be allocated on a first come, first served basis, directed by event stewards.

 We have space for around 1,000 cars and parking costs £5 for the full day.
-Cash and card payment options are available.
+Parking can be pre-booked online when you purchase your tickets and we would recommend this option to ensure your space is secured.
+Cash and card payment options will be available for any remaining available spaces on the day.
 The event finishes at 5pm and car parks will be closed and locked at 6pm so please ensure you have vacated the Showground by this time.

 Additional parking is available in pay and display car parks around Bakewell.
 Please be aware that the town can become congested so please leave ample time.